UlizesR/periodic_table_api/README.md

 # Basic Graphics Library

 ## Name
-Current Name: WFM (Window for Mac)
+Current Name: SGL (Window for Mac)

 ## About
 My goal is to develop a basic graphics library from scratch, without relying on existing frameworks like SDL2 or SFML.
 I focused on constructing a window from the ground up using the Cocoa API and Objective-C since I use a Mac.
 However, I also want to ensure that the library is cross-platform and can run on Windows, MacOS, and Linux.